Kostiantin/cookme/readme.md

   Chat page:
   ![chat](https://github.com/Kostiantin/cookme/blob/master/public/img/screenshots/cookme_chat.png)

-This project can be used as a quick start for cooking blog and chat for helping users during cooking.
+This project can be used as a quick start for cooking forum/blog and chat for helping users during cooking.
 Also translations on three languages were implemented for this project: English, Ukrainian and Russian.

 ## Getting Started